playbball212/MetricData/README.md

             Time Complexity will be O(N) because were peforming N Puts on a HashMap which will take constant time.
-We are also performing N adds into an arraylist which will also be constant time.
+We are also performing N adds into an arraylist which will also be constant time. ( Unless There is a capacity increase but the amortized cost of adding is O(1).

-            Space Complexity will O(N+M) because we need space for existing metrics as well as submitted metrics
+            Space Complexity will be  O(N+M) because we need space for existing metrics as well as submitted metrics

         2.)
 Update a Metric -